Choosing A Blacksmith Anvil

 I am always looking to strike the right balance and it appears I have found it with this anvil.
 The working surface is perfectly sized to handle most of the everyday work that I do with it.

 The round horn with a flat topside and the main surface of the anvil are fully polished and smooth.
-I am seriously impressed with the quality and durability of this anvil on eBay.
+I am seriously impressed with the quality and durability of this anvil.